radevgit/iosynth/README.md

 ```

 **TimeStamp**

-This sensor generates random time stamp.
+This sensor generates random time-stamp.
 Parameters:
-  - "from" timestamp.
-The format is in "en_US".
+  - "from" time-stamp.
+The format is in "en_US" locale.
-  - "to" timestamp.
+  - "to" time-stamp.
 If not set, the device creation time is used.
-The format is in "en_US".
+The format is in "en_US" locale.
-  - "locale" use locale (optional) to format generated timestamps.
+  - "locale" use locale (optional) to format generated time-stamps.
 One of the supported JVM locales.

 Example:
 ```sh
 {"type":"TimeStamp",  "name":"date", "from":"2000-01-01T11:50:23", "to":"2016-01-01T11:50:23", "locale":"ko_KR", "format":"E, yyyy MM d"}
 ```

 Result:
 ```sh
 iosynth/device {"date":"목, 2008 10 23"}